menix-os/menix/README.md

 # menix
 A minimal and expandable Unix-like kernel.

-menix uses a monolithic architecture for many aspects, but can load drivers at runtime via dynamic linking.
+menix uses a monolithic architecture for many parts of the system, but can load drivers as processes at runtime via dynamic linking, similar to an exokernel design.

 > [!Important]
 > This repository contains only the kernel and its driver daemons.